Seagate/cortx/doc/ova/2.0.0/PI-4/CORTX_on_Open_Virtual_Appliance_PI-4.rst

    .. image:: https://github.com/Seagate/cortx/blob/main/doc/images/104networks.png

 #.
-Create and run the reconfigure_network.sh script to ensure all the necessary services are operational,
+Download and run the reconfigure network script to ensure all the necessary services as well as cortx cluster is operational,

    ::